atonyma7/CMPUT404-assignment-css-hell/README.md

 Assignment: CSS Hell
 ====================

-I removed style tags from the gutenberg html files and added a stylesheet link to my css file within the head tag.

 You will skin 3 project gutenberg stories with custom CSS.

 You will skin 2 versions of a possible professional homepage for your